ibiza240/MTGAHelper-Windows-Client/README.md

 ### Features

 - Automatically synchronizes your log files data with the MTGAHelper servers
-- Draft helper when picking your cards during a draft
 - In-match tracker to see your draw probabilities, sideboard, opponent cards played, etc.
+- Draft helper when picking your cards during a Draft or with Sealed boosters:
+   - Displays Limited ratings from your prefered source (LSV, DraftSim) to help you win more
+   - Gives you Raredrafting information about each card, based on your collection
+      - Number of copies currently owned
+      - How many decks and sideboards the card is played in
+      - A calculated Weight that shows its priority regarding Raredrafting for  Constructed

 ##### Check the [Patch notes](https://github.com/ibiza240/MTGAHelper-Windows-Client/blob/master/PatchNotes.md) to know about the latest changes.